rantahar/introduction-to-mpi/_episodes/01-introduction.md

 >## Parallel loop
 >
-> Modify the following code to split the loops among processes
+> Modify the following code to split the iterations of the loop among processes.
+> Each iteration of the loop should be run by only one rank.
+> Each rank should also have more or less the same amount of work.
+>
 >
 >> ## C
 >> ~~~